Manual Testing Strategies To Ensure Bug Free Deployment Of A Mobile Application

 - Responsive behavior of the viewport in different devices, each with different resolutions.

 - If the application is web based, its behavior and performance of critical functionalities should be tested in the browsers with major usage share in Android or iOS devices.

 Performance and Security Testing

-If the app is dealing with sensitive data like banking or online transaction related information, out-of-the-box security testing ideas are required.
-Specially, it should be ensured that the app does not store information in the device.
+If the app is dealing with sensitive data like banking or online transaction-related information, out-of-the-box security testing ideas are required.
+Especially, it should be ensured that the app does not store information in the device.
 An easy way to test it is by: